pc2/n-body-ring-solver/README.md

 To get power consumption measurements, please apply for job-specific monitoring: https://wikis.uni-paderborn.de/pc2doc/Job-Specific-Monitoring
-The single node benchmark waits 60s between executions with different problem sizes, such that the power consumption data can be related to executions.
+The single node benchmark idles 60 seconds between executions with different problem sizes, such that the power consumption data can be related to the executions.
 If job-specific monitoring is not accessible, it is sufficient to assume that the power consumption for problem sizes larger than 2048 is in the range of [210W+20W - 300W+20W] for the CPUs+DRAM.
 For smaller problem sizes the power consumption is more inconsistant, but in the range of [190W+20W - 210W+20W].